A

 D

-Aimee Dawson is the associate digital editor at The Art Newspaper.
+Aimee Dawson (@amldawson) is the associate digital editor at The Art Newspaper.
 She specializes in art and culture from the Middle East and North Africa having a BA in Arabic and Middle East Studies and an MA in Contemporary African and Asian art.
 She has contributed to a number of publications including Harper’s Bazaar, Ibraaz and MOJEH, and was the writer-in-residence for Shubbak Festival of Arab Culture and Nour Festival of Arts in 2015.

 Anabelle de Gersigny is the founder and curator of the Safina Radio Project (safinaradioproject.org).
 She also works the Programming Manager at Tashkeel, a non-profit studio site in Dubai, developing residency, design and critical practice programmes.
 Previously, de Gersigny worked for TCA Abu Dhabi on the Saadiyat Cultural District initiatives including Guggenheim Abu Dhabi, Louvre Abu Dhabi and Zayed National Museum from 2011 to 2013.
 Anabelle was the founder and director of the Tram Depot, an artist run project space in London from 2005 to 2009 and has worked in various positions within contemporary art including research and editorial positions with Hauser & Wirth (London), Phaidon Press (London) and CAPHouse Studios (Japan).
 She has curated numerous art and design exhibitions and is a freelance writer and editor, working through publications, online platforms, magazines and directly with artists and designers.
 She is the co-founder of FNND.

-Rachel Dedman is the Jameel Curator of Contemporary Art from the Middle East at the V&A, London.
+Rachel Dedman (@racheldedman) is the Jameel Curator of Contemporary Art from the Middle East at the V&A, London.
 Until 2019 she was an independent curator based in Beirut, where she curated projects for Home Works 8 – Ashkal Alwan, Sursock Museum, Beirut Art Center, and the Palestinian Museum.
 In 2023, Rachel curated Material Power: Palestinian Embroidery for Kettle’s Yard and The Whitworth in the UK.

-Sabrina DeTurk is an art historian based in Maine.
+Sabrina DeTurk, PhD., (@deturk13) is an art historian based in Maine.
 Dr. DeTurk’s research interests center on art as a form of social commentary and on cross-cultural currents between the art of the Middle East and the West from the Renaissance to present day.
 Her book Street Art in the Middle East was published by I.B.
 Tauris in June 2019.
 She is co-editor, with Sarina Wakefield and Virginie Rey, of the series “Cultural Heritage, Art and Museums in the Middle East” published by Routledge and her second monograph, Women and Contemporary Art in the Gulf, was published as part of the series in 2023.

 E

-Laura Egerton is part of the founding team behind Art Dubai, curating art projects during the inaugural edition and going on to manage important educational aspects of the art fair such as the Global Art Forum, Art Week, the Abraaj Group Art Prize and the art fair’s internship program.
+Laura Egerton (@lauralouiseegerton) is part of the founding team behind Art Dubai, curating art projects during the inaugural edition and going on to manage important educational aspects of the art fair such as the Global Art Forum, Art Week, the Abraaj Group Art Prize and the art fair’s internship program.
 She regularly contributes to The National, Canvas, Selections and Open Skies, among others.
 She has also edited publications for Akkadia Press, Jameel Arts Centre and private galleries.

 F